pkazmier/ffyaml/README.md

 # ffyaml

 This is a YAML configuration parser for the excellent [peterbourgon/ff][1] module.
 It is a fork of the `ffyaml` parser included that module.
-This fork provides a `WithKeyPath` option to specify the location within the YAML document where the configuration resides.
+This fork provides the `WithKeyPath` and `WithAllowMissingKeyPath` options to specify the location within the YAML document where the configuration resides.
 It allows one to use a subset of a larger configuration file.

 ## Usage